akeneo/pim-helpcenter/content/md/what-is/understand-data-quality.md

 There are several types of recommendations:
 - "Everything is good": all the checked attributes are correct.
-- Attribute label: attribute labels are clickable so you can improve them easily.
+- **Attribute label**: attribute labels are clickable so you can improve them easily.
 - "N/A": if the recommendation is "N/A" (Not Applicable) it means that the criteria is not relevant for the given product.
 For example, "N/A" will be displayed for spell-check if you don't have localisable text or text area attributes.
 - "In progress": the criteria is being checked.